kylecorry31/Trail-Sense/guides/en-US/guide_tool_augmented_reality.txt

 A circular reticle is displayed in the center of your screen.
 You can use this to see more details about the marker you are looking at by centering it in the reticle.

 ## Beacons
 Nearby beacons are displayed as markers on the screen.
 You can tap on a beacon to start navigation (See the Navigation section below).
-The nearby beacon radius can be adjusted in Settings > Augmented Reality > "View distance".
+The view distance can be adjusted in Settings > Augmented Reality > Beacons > "View distance".

 ## Paths
 Nearby paths are displayed below your feet.
 Due to GPS inaccuracy, the paths may not be perfectly aligned with the real world.
-You can disable paths in Settings > Augmented Reality > Paths.
+The view distance can be adjusted in Settings > Augmented Reality > Paths > "View distance"

 You can choose to adjust paths using their recorded elevation by enabling Settings > Augmented Reality > "Use path elevation".
 This should make the paths line up better with hills and valleys, but is dependent on the accuracy of the elevation data.